sqtran/infinispan-boot/README.md

 `DNS_PING` also requires that you have a DNS service that can return all the IPs for a given DNS Query.
 Even though this is built with OpenShift in mind, in theory you could use any DNS service.

-Create a `headless Service` that selects your application pods.
+Create a `headless service` that selects your application pods.

 ```yaml
 kind: Service